)

 Here are a few tips to help you get cheaper car insurance for your Kia Forte:

 Raise your deductible.
 Raising your car insurance deductible will lower your premium.
-Just make sure you can pay if you file a claim, because you’ll have to pay more out of pocket.
+Just make sure you can afford to pay more out of pocket if you need to file a claim.

 Improve your credit.
 Most states allow insurers to use your credit history when determining rates.
-Boosting your score could help you get cheaper coverage.
+Boosting your credit could help you get cheaper coverage.

 Evaluate your coverage needs.
 If you have an older Kia, consider its depreciated value when determining coverage limits.
 You may not need full coverage if you can afford to fix or replace it.

 Shop around often.
-Comparing quotes when it’s time to renew your policy ensures you get the coverage you need at the lowest price.
+Comparing quotes from several insurers when it’s time to renew your policy ensures you get the coverage you need at the lowest price.

 Kia Forte Auto Insurance FAQs

-Below, we answered some common questions from drivers about Kia Forte car insurance.
+Below, we answered some common questions drivers have about Kia Forte car insurance.

 Is the Kia Forte expensive to insure?

-Yes.
-The Kia Forte costs more to insure than the average vehicle.
-Forte insurance costs an average of $173 per month, compared to the national average for all vehicles of $150 per month, according to Compare.com data.
+No. The cost to insure a Kia Forte is in line with the national average.
+Forte insurance costs an average of $166 per month, the same as the national average for all vehicles, according to Compare.com data.

 What’s the cheapest insurance company for a Kia Forte?

-Novo is the cheapest insurance company for a Kia Forte, with rates averaging $82 per month, according to Compare.com data.
+USAA is the cheapest insurance company for a Kia Forte, with rates averaging $86 per month, according to Compare.com data.
 But your rates can vary depending on personal factors like your age, location, and coverage choices.

 How much is car insurance for a 2024 Kia Forte?

-The 2024 Kia Forte costs an average of $199 per month to insure, according to Compare.com data.
-HiRoad offers the cheapest rate for the 2024 Forte, at $96 per month.
-Your rate will depend on factors like your age, address, driving record, and coverage needs.
+The 2024 Kia Forte costs an average of $201 per month to insure, according to Compare.com data.
+USAA offers the cheapest rate for the 2024 Forte, at $104 per month.
+Your rate will depend on factors like your address, driving history, and deductibles.

 What’s the cheapest Kia to insure?